Become a licensed aircraft engineer

 Part 66 self-study training and examination pathway

-This pathway involves licence category training under the new Part 66 self-study training and examination pathway.
+This pathway caters for full licence category or modular licence category training under our Part 66 self-study training and examination pathway.
 You will:

-• complete relevant Part 66 module (theory) exams, and
+• complete relevant Part 66 (basic knowledge module) exams, and

-• submit a practical experience logbook to us.
+• submit the relevant practical experience logbook to us.

 This pathway introduces extra flexibility into the Australian aircraft engineer licensing system.
 It improves accessibility of training for applicants who are: